ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Setup.md

 keypoints:
 - "Ask questions, experiment, and help others"
 - "Everyone is here to learn and that means making mistakes"
-- "I'm not *that* kind of Dr, please excuse my non solar/stellar/space physics expertise"
 ---
 <!-- Update the below to include the lands on which the workshop is being presented if it is an in-person event. -->
 ## Acknowledgement of country